SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/five-years-of-the-swift-package-index.md

 We can’t take _all_ the credit since DocC makes adding documentation to a package source code so easy, but we think [making it trivial](https://swiftpackageindex.com/SwiftPackageIndex/SPIManifest/documentation/spimanifest/commonusecases) to generate and host open source package documentation has helped.

 Want some numbers?
 Let’s start with documentation.
 The storage for all that hosted documentation now totals 183GB across almost 30 million files!
 Those aren’t the only big numbers, though.
 Since we launched, we’ve processed almost 12 million builds, and are currently processing about 4 million builds per year for compatibility testing and documentation generation.
 We’ve also expanded the platforms we build for to a total of 8 now, including [adding two more last week](https://swiftpackageindex.com/blog/adding-wasm-and-android-compatibility-testing)!
-We even had a brief period where we were doing _both_ Intel and Apple silicon builds during the architecture transition.
+We even had a brief period where we were doing _both_ Intel and Apple silicon builds during the architecture transition we alluded to in the introduction.
 We’ve also tested compatibility with _every_ version of Swift since 4.2.

-But all this data and CPU cycles spent testing compatibility are useless if no one visits the site. 😬 Luckily, we’re doing fine, with over 600,000 Swift developers visiting the site every year.
+But all this data and these CPU cycles spent testing compatibility are useless if no one visits the site. 😬 Luckily, we’re doing fine, with over 600,000 Swift developers visiting the site every year.

 Since we launched the index in 2020, at the height of the pandemic, it has come a long way.
 We added so much more metadata, README files, compatibility checking based on real builds, documentation hosting, a [podcast focused entirely on Swift packages](https://swiftpackageindexing.transistor.fm/), and much more.
 However, what’s most important to us is that we’ve become a site that the community uses every day.